The Handmaid's Tale (film): Richardson's views

-In a retrospective account written after Natasha Richardson's death, for CanWest News Service, Jamie Portman cites Richardson's view of the difficulties involved with making Atwood's novel into a film script:
+In a retrospective account written after Natasha Richardson's death, for CanWest News Service, Jamie Portman cited Richardson's view of the difficulties involved with making Atwood's novel into a film script:

 Richardson recognized early on the difficulties in making a film out of a book which was "so much a one-woman interior monologue" and with the challenge of playing a woman unable to convey her feelings to the world about her, but who must make them evident to the audience watching the movie. ...
 She thought the passages of voice-over narration in the original screenplay would solve the problem, but then Pinter changed his mind and Richardson felt she had been cast adrift. ...
 "Harold Pinter has something specific against voice-overs," she said angrily 19 years ago.
 "Speaking as a member of an audience, I've seen voice-over and narration work very well in films a number of times, and I think it would have been helpful had it been there for The Handmaid's Tale.
 After all it's HER story."

 Portman concludes that "In the end director Volker Schlöndorff sided with Richardson".
 Portman does not acknowledge Pinter's already-quoted account that he gave both Schlöndorff and Atwood carte blanche to make whatever changes they wanted to his script because he was too "exhausted" from the experience to work further on it.
 In 1990, when she reportedly made her comments quoted by Portman, Richardson herself may not have known that.